-Have You Tried Acupuncture for Your Headaches or Migraines?
+Have You Tried Acupuncture for Your Headaches and Migraines?

 From Mild Discomfort to Debilitating Misery…